Mount Kilimanjaro: Glaciers

+The Furtwangler Glacier on Kilimanjaro is a remnant of the ice cap that once covered the mountain.
+This has retreated dramatically over the last century with over 80 percent glacial retreat.
+The glacier is named after Walter Furtwangler, who along with Ziegfried Koenig, was the fourth to ascend to the summit of Kilimanjaro in 1912.

 A complete disappearance of the ice would be of only "negligible importance" to the water budget of the area around the mountain.
 The forests of Kilimanjaro, far below the ice fields, "are [the] essential water reservoirs for the local and regional populations".

 Drainage

-Kilimanjaro is drained by a network of rivers and streams, especially on the wetter and more heavily eroded southern side and especially above 1200 m.
-Below that altitude, increased evaporation and human water usage reduces the water flows.
+Kilimanjaro is drained by a network of rivers and streams, especially on the wetter and more heavily eroded southern side and primarily above 1200 m.
+Below that altitude, increased evaporation and human water usage reduce the water flows.
 The Lumi and Pangani rivers drain Kilimanjaro on the eastern and southern sides, respectively.

 IUGS geological heritage site

 In respect of it being 'the highest stratovolcano of the East African Rift that maintains a glacier on its summit', the International Union of Geological Sciences (IUGS) included 'The Pleistocene Kilimanjaro volcano' in its assemblage of 100 'geological heritage sites' around the world in a listing published in October 2022.
-The organisation defines an IUGS Geological Heritage Site as 'a key place with geological elements and/or processes of international scientific relevance, used as a reference, and/or with a substantial contribution to the development of geological sciences through history.'
+The organization defines an IUGS Geological Heritage Site as 'a key place with geological elements and/or processes of international scientific relevance, used as a reference, and/or with a substantial contribution to the development of geological sciences through history.'

 Human history

-African culture
+Chagga states

-Kilimanjaro is attested to in numerous stories by the peoples who live in East Africa.
-The Chagga, who traditionally lived on the southern and eastern slopes of the mountain, tell how a man named Tone once provoked a god, Ruwa, to bring famine upon the land.
+Kilimanjaro is attested to in numerous stories by the people who live in East Africa.
+The Chagga, who traditionally lived on the southern and eastern slopes of the mountain in sovereign Chagga states, tell how a man named Tone once provoked a god, Ruwa, to bring famine upon the land.
 The people became angry at Tone, forcing him to flee.
 Nobody wanted to protect him but a solitary dweller who had stones that turned miraculously into cattle.
 The dweller bid that Tone never open the stable of the cattle.
 When Tone did not heed the warning and the cattle escaped, Tone followed them, but the fleeing cattle threw up hills to run on, including Mawenzi and Kibo.
 Tone finally collapsed on Kibo, ending the pursuit.

 Another Chagga legend tells of ivory-filled graves of elephants on the mountain, and of a cow named Rayli that produces miraculous fat from her tail glands.
 If a man tries to steal such a gland but is too slow in his moves, Rayli will blast a powerful snort and blow the thief down onto the plain.